Full Face Snorkel Mask Reviews – The Safest Brands and Pros and Cons

 SEAC Libera Full Face Snorkel Mask

 Dedicated Inhale Only Snorkel – The entire snorkel tube is for breathing air in.
-So you get lots of fresh air, and the snorkel itself remains compact, which is nice for packing in luggage (the snorkel is easily removed), and for less resistance to wind and water.
 In the graphic below fresh air is shown in blue, coming down the snorkel, into the chamber with your eyes, and then it moves through check valves into the chamber below with your nose and mouth.

 Diagram showing the air flow path through a SEAC full face snorkel mask